teamniteo/bobtemplates.niteoweb/README.rst

 so you don't have to answer them every time.
 You can store this configuration either on you local computer, or if you are working in a team, somewhere online.
 We, at `NiteoWeb Ltd.`_, for example, have these answers always available for us at http://www.niteoweb.com/mrbob.ini.
-Example commands below also tell you to use our configuration, but feel free to leave it out or provide your own.

 Creating a Plone add-on package